agilesix/simpler-grants-sandbox/delivery-metrics/README.md

 ### Step 4 - View test data
 Use a SQLite browser, such as [DB Browser for SQLite](https://sqlitebrowser.org), to connect to `db/delivery_metrics.db`.

-## How To Calculate Delivery Metrics
+## Getting Started - How To Calculate Delivery Metrics

 After loading data into the the database (as described in previous section), it is easy to calculate delivery metrics.